-Terrebonne Parish's Department of Housing and Human Services began the consolidated plan citizen participation process in August 2019 with the announcement of public meetings to be held on the 2020-2024 Consolidated Plan.
-To reach a maximum number of citizens, seven public meetings were held Parishwide.
-Four of the meetings were held at outlying parish sites, one at the Houma-Terrebonne Civic Center, one near the public housing authority (Senator Circle location) and one at the Department of Housing and Human Services in the Town Hall Building.
-Notice of the public meetings was advertised in Terrebonne Parish's official journal, The Houma Courier.
+Terrebonne Parish Consolidated Government's Department of Housing and Human Services began the consolidated plan citizen participation process in September 2024 with the announcement of public survey on the 2025-2029 Consolidated Plan.
+The survey was developed to receive community input on what was needed in the jurisdiction.
+The survey was published in the Parish's Facebook page and Community Development page.
+It was also posted in all Parish libraries, the Housing and Human Services Department's lobby, the Parish council meeting room's posting board, and the Parish's main lobby posting board.
+To reach a maximum number of citizens, two public meeting was held Parishwide at the Department of Housing and Human Services.
+Notice of the public meetings was advertised in Terrebonne Parish's official journal, The Houma Courier and posted to the CDBG webpage.
 The public was given the opportunity to comment on funding for future community development programs and to express their needs and priorities for consideration.

 As part of the required consolidated plan consultation process, Terrebonne Parish Consolidated Government consulted with public and private not for profit agencies that provide human services, housing and homeless supportive services.
-These agencies include Start Corporation, Options for Independence, Houma-Terrebonne Housing Authority, Terrebonne Parish Section 8, Terrebonne Parish Head Start, the Louisiana Coastal Homeless Coalition and the Terrebonne Parish Human Development Division.
+These agencies include Start Corporation, Options for Independence, Houma-Terrebonne Housing Authority, Terrebonne Parish Section 8, Terrebonne Parish Head Start, the Louisiana Coastal Homeless Coalition, the Terrebonne Parish Human Development Division, TPCG School District, Gulf Coast Services, the Bunkhouse, the Haven, and Catholic Charity Services.